Dario Hunt

-Dario Nathan Henry Hunt (born May 2, 1989) is an American professional basketball player for Pallacanestro Cantù of the Serie A2.
+Dario Nathan Henry Hunt (born May 2, 1989) is an American professional basketball player.
 He played four years of college basketball for Nevada, where he was a three-time WAC All-Defensive Team member and a two-time second-team All-WAC honoree.
 Hunt's professional career has been spent mostly in Europe, with stints in Ukraine, Austria, Italy, France, and Belgium.
-He has also played in the NBA Development League.
-In 2019, he moved to Australia to play for the Perth Wildcats.
+He has also played in the NBA Development League and had a stint in Australia.

 Early life

 Hunt, the son of two Air Force veterans, was born in Tampa, Florida.
 Growing up, he lived in Japan and Turkey, as well as in six or seven different states.
 He attended four or five different elementary schools and two middle schools.

 High school career

 Hunt spent his first three years of secondary school at Pine Creek High School in Colorado Springs, Colorado.
 With the basketball team, he earned second-team all-state honors his junior year after leading the team in scoring, rebounding and blocked shots.
 He averaged 15 points and 12 rebounds per game as a junior.
 He set school records for career rebounding and blocks, as well as single-season records for scoring, rebounding and blocks.
 For his senior year, Hunt moved to North Carolina to attend Charis Prep School.
 During the 2007–08 season, he averaged 16.1 points, 15.3 rebounds and 3.1 blocks per game, and helped Charis Prep to a 43–3 record.
 He was subsequently named team MVP and earned first-team all-league honors.